Contraceptive mandate: Reactions

 More Democratic politicians favor these mandates than Republican politicians.
 Barbara Boxer, Democratic Party Senator for California, and House Minority Leader Nancy Pelosi favor the Obama policy.

 Darrell Issa, a Republican congressman from California, said that Americans are divided on this issue: "While some Americans may not feel that forcing them to pay for contraception are an infringement on their religious beliefs, others consider it to be an assault against their freedom of conscience."
 Issa's February 2012 hearing on the matter was criticized by Democratic representatives for including only men from conservative religious institutions, and no women, leading to a walkout of three committee members.

 Framing the issue

-Some people see the matter as primarily one of women's health, such as the National Women's Law Center.
-Others see it as a matter of religious freedom.

 Certain consumers of mandatory health insurance, such as students matriculated at colleges of further education, have criticized what they perceive to be discrimination in provision or in practice: employer-provided plans that cover University faculty and staff may be subject to legal mandates whereas plans that cover the student body may not.
 Sandra Fluke was invited to present oral arguments on behalf of certain female student consumers dissatisfied with restrictions attached to registration for undergraduate and graduate attendance at Georgetown University School of Law.